Take a look around Studley Castle, a luxurious adults-only hotel in the heart of the Warwickshire countryside.

 If you’re feeling more active, you could borrow one of the hotel’s Pashley bikes and take it for a spin around the grounds.

 Or why not try your hand at rifle shooting, archery, laser clay pigeon shooting with the hotel’s friendly staff?
-Mark and I had a go at air rifle shooting during our visit to Studley Castle.
+I had a go at air rifle shooting during my visit to Studley Castle.
 It was my first time, and I really enjoyed it!

 And all of these activities are included in the cost of your Warner Leisure Hotels break.
 So you can do as much or as little as you like without worrying about the cost.

 Live Music and Entertainment